blackbaud/skyux-portal-addin-demo/README.md

 # SkyuxPortalAddinDemo

-This project serves to demonstrate creating SKYUX Add-ins for the Portal by mimicking an event registration application.
-Its an Angular 14 project that manually deploys to Github pages.
+This project serves to demonstrate creating SKYUX Add-ins for the Blackbaud Raiser's Edge NXT Portal by mimicking an event registration application.
+It's an Angular 14 project that manually deploys to Github pages.

 # Running Locally
 `ng serve` will run the project locally.